proudcloud/awesome/practices/react-redux.md

 }
 ```

-- `mapDispatchToProps` can be omitted unless you want to.
-This can be written like this.
+`mapDispatchToProps` can be omitted unless you want to.
+It can be written like this:

 ```js
 const mapDispatchToProps = (dispatch) => {